Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Lattice cell construction for simulations of disclinations in chiral primitive models

 Here we describe in detail the construction of the lattice cells for the simulation of the spinless chiral $p_x+ip_y$ primitive models.
 We first consider the generation of an $\Omega=-\pi/2$ disclination in a $C_4$ symmetric lattice as an illustrating example.
 Inducing a disclination can be achieved by means of the Volterra process, shown in Fig.~\ref{fig:Voltera}.
 For this purpose, one divides the lattice into four quadrants $q=1,2,3,4$ and removes the fourth one.
 The space created is then filled by stretching the remaining quadrants around the center point.

-Let us assign to each quadrant a frame in such a way that their axes rotate by $90^\circ$ counter-clockwise from one quadrant to the next.
+Let us assign a frame to each quadrant in such a way that their axes rotate by $90^\circ$ counter-clockwise from one quadrant to the next.
 Generating the disclination distorts the primitive vectors of the lattice ${\bf a}^{(q)}_i$, for $i=1,2$, defined with respect to each frame in quadrant $q$, which thus become position dependent.
 The distorted vectors ${\bf a}^{(q)}_i({\bf r}^q)$ are related to the original lattice vectors ${\bf a}^{(q)}_i$ by a position-dependent rotation

 For example, for the uniform angular stretching shown in Fig.~\ref{fig:Voltera}, the rotation is $R^q({\bf r}^q)=R^q(\phi^q)=\exp\{-i[(q-1)\pi/6+\phi^q/3]\sigma_y\}$, where $\phi^q$ is the azimuthal angle in the $xy$ plane measured before the deformation from the frame axis ${{\bf a}_1^{(q)}}$.
 Take, for example, ${\bf a}^{(3)}_2$; after the deformation we have ${\bf a}^{(3)}_2(\phi^3=\pi/2)=\exp(-i\frac{\pi}{2}\sigma_y){\bf a}^{(3)}_2={\bf a}^{(1)}_1$, that is, there is a complete filling of the region left after the removal of the fourth quadrant (see Fig.~\ref{fig:Voltera}c).